 How we test:

-Whenever I get a gaming headset in for testing, I look out for three keys things: comfort, good quality audio and a good quality microphone.
+Whenever we get a gaming headset in for testing, we look out for three keys things: comfort, good quality audio and a good quality microphone.
 The former can be very subjective.
 Everyone has a different shaped and sized head, and what's comfortable for one person may be a head-pinching nightmare vice for someone else.
-To test comfort levels, I simply try to wear a headset for as long as possible.
-The longer I can wear one without it pressing down on the top of my head or pinching my jaw bone, the better.
+To test comfort levels, we simply try to wear a headset for as long as possible.
+The longer it lasts without pressing down on skulls and pinching jaw bones, the better.

-To test a gaming headset's audio quality, I have three games in my testing suite: Doom (2016), Hellblade Senua's Sacrifice and Final Fantasy XV.
-Doom has a very heavy, industrial soundtrack which is good for testing a headset's bass levels (and more importantly, how good the Super Shotgun sounds when you unleash its double-barreled fury on an unsuspecting imp), and I also use it to test how immersive it feels, too, listening out for details like hidden enemies and the direction of incoming fire also provides ample opportunity to judge a headset's audio finesse.
+To test a gaming headset's audio quality, we have three games in my testing suite: Doom (2016), Hellblade Senua's Sacrifice and Final Fantasy XV.
+Doom has a very heavy, industrial soundtrack which is ideal for testing a headset's bass levels (and more importantly, how good the Super Shotgun sounds when you unleash its double-barreled fury on an unsuspecting imp).
+Listening out for details like hidden enemies and the direction of incoming fire also provides ample opportunity to judge a headset's audio finesse.

-Hellblade is another great test of immersion, as this uses binaural audio techniques to create a fully-believable sense of place.
-In the game's opening, I listen to see how up close and personal the narrator gets to the back of my neck, as well as how the other voices inside Senua's head come and go and titter around the periphery.
-If a headset can make my spine tingle (as some of them have), this is a good sign.
+Hellblade is another great test of immersion, as this uses binaural audio techniques to create a more believable sense of place.
+The opening, for example, can sound like the narrator is getting up close and personal with the back of your neck.
+The way other voices inside Senua's head come and go, or titter around the periphery, also make for a good headset test.

-Finally, Final Fantasy XV is my big orchestral game.
-Here, I listen out for the warm, rich details in every section of the orchestra, and make sure its zippy magic effects are still balanced against its busy battle music.
+Finally, Final Fantasy XV is our big orchestral game.
+Here, we listen out for the warm, rich details in every section of the orchestra, and make sure its zippy magic effects are still balanced against the busy battle music.

-I also give it a spin as a regular music headset, listening to a mix of gaming soundtracks, rock bands and pop to see how it holds up away from games.
-Then, finally, I test the microphone by recording myself talking in Audacity to see how clear the audio is, and how it handles plosive words and phrases.
+We also try out every headset as a pair of music headphones, listening to a mix of gaming soundtracks, rock bands and pop to see how it holds up away from games.
+Finally, we'll record ourselves speaking into the microphone, to see how clear the audio is and how it handles plosive words and phrases.
 Hopping on Discord with some trusted friends and getting their feedback helps too.